Tight Fine-Grained Bounds for Direct Access on Join Queries: Relaxed Orders and Projections

+From Theorem~\ref{thm:main} we can also get a lower bound for direct access for unconstrained lexicographic order based on fractional hypertree width.

+\begin{proposition} The fractional hypertree width of a hypergraph $H$ is the minimum incompatibility number of $H$ minimized over all orders $L$. \end{proposition} \begin{proof} First, we claim that for any hypertree decomposition $\mathcal{D}$, there exists an order $L$ of the variables, such that $\mathcal{D}$ and $L$ have no disruptive trio.
+Indeed, since $\mathcal{D}$ is acyclic, it has an elimination order, and the reverse of an elimination order is known to not have disruptive trios.
+From this claim we conclude that by considering all permutations $L$ and all hypertree decompositions that do not have a disruptive trio with respect to $L$, we get all hypertree decompositions of $H$.

+Denote the set of all permutations of the vertices by $P$ and the set of all hypertree decompositions of $H$ by $D$.
+Given $\mathcal{D}\in D$ and $L\in P$, denote the fractional width of $D$ by $w_\mathcal{D}$, the set of all hypertree decompositions of $H$ that have no diruptive trio with respect to $L$ by $D_L$, and the incompatibility number of $\mathcal{D}$ and $L$ by $\iota(\mathcal{D},L)$.
+Denote also the fractional hypertree width of $H$ by $w$.
+Then,

+Here, the first equality is the definition of fractional hypertree width, the second equality follows from the claim we just proved, and the third equality follows from Proposition~\ref{prop:incompatibility-min-width}. \end{proof}
-We remark that from Theorem~\ref{thm:main} we can also get a lower bound for direct access for unconstrained lexicographic order based on fractional hypertree width~\cite{GroheM14}.
-Adapting the order to the query, we directly get the following corollary that essentially says that if we want any lexicographic order in the preprocessing for direct access, then the fractional hypertree width determines the exponent of the preprocessing time. \begin{corollary} Let $Q$ be a self-join free join query of fractional hypertree width $k$.
-Then there is an ordering $L$ of the variables of $Q$ such that there is an algorithm that allows lexicographic direct access with respect to the order induced by $L$ with preprocessing time $O(|D|^k)$ and logarithmic access time.

-Moreover, if there is an order $L$ and a constant $\varepsilon > 0$ such that for all $\delta > 0$ there is an algorithm allowing lexicographic direct access with respect to the order induced by $L$ with preprocessing time $O(|D|^{k-\eps})$ and access time $O(|D|^\delta)$, then the \pb{Zero-Clique} Conjecture is false. \end{corollary}
+From Theorem~\ref{thm:main} and Proposition~\ref{prop:width-min-incompatibility}, we get the following corollary that essentially says that if we allow any lexicographic order for direct access, then the fractional hypertree width determines the exponent of the preprocessing time. \begin{corollary} Let $Q$ be a join query of fractional hypertree width $w$. \begin{itemize} \item There is an ordering $L$ of the variables of $Q$ such that there is an algorithm that allows lexicographic direct access with respect to the order induced by $L$ with preprocessing time $O(|D|^w)$ and logarithmic access time. \item Assuming the \pb{Zero-Clique} Conjecture, there are no order $L$ and constant $\varepsilon > 0$ such that for all $\delta > 0$ there is an algorithm allowing lexicographic direct access with respect to the order induced by $L$ with preprocessing time $O(|D|^{w-\eps})$ and access time $O(|D|^\delta)$. \end{itemize} \end{corollary}